x64dbg/yarasigs/readme.md

 Please be so kind to use TABS when formatting your signatures, thanks.

 #Yara-GUI
-Window GUI tool with drag and drop interface and directory scanning with multible scripts [Yara GUI](http://sigint9.github.io/yaragui/)
+Window GUI tool with drag and drop interface and directory scanning with multible rules [Yara GUI](http://sigint9.github.io/yaragui/)
 ![alt tag](http://sigint9.github.io/yaragui/yaragui.png)